basilstotz/ltsp-org-updater/README.md

 # Introduction  to LTSP

 LTSP is an easy way to manage any amount of students computers with a minimum effort.
-You only have to mange one sample computer, the so called LTSP-Server.
-All other computers are clones of this LTSP-Server.
+- You only have to mange one sample computer, the so called **LTSP-Server**.
+On this computer you can add/remove user, install/remove programms as you like, just you would do with an 'normal' Ubuntu.
+- All other computers, the so called **LTSP-Clients**, are always automatically exact clones of this LTSP-Server.
 They need no maintainence at all.

 ## LTSP Network Setup